Also known as Russian buttercream, this easy sweetened condensed milk frosting uses only two ingredients and can be made in 15 minutes!

 Step 1: Whip Butter

 This frosting is so simple.
-First, beat the softened butter for a 5-10 minutes on high speed.
+First, beat the softened butter for about 8-10 minutes on high speed.
 If you’re using a standing mixer, crank it up to 8-10.
 This really helps get it fluffy.
-You can see below it will go from creamy and buttery to very light and pale, and double to triple in size.
+You can see below it will go from creamy and buttery to very light and pale, and almost triple in size.

 Step 2: Slowly Add Sweetened Condensed Milk